 For companies looking to improve hands-on processes – picking, receiving, replenishment, etc. – the best option is often to supplement their SAP WMS or ERP with external work execution software.

-(Download our WMS Upgrade Guide for more information on how to assess your current systems, and hear how three companies followed different strategies to upgrade their systems.)
+(Download our Extending SAP WMS and ERP Whitepaper for more information on how to assess your current systems, and hear how three companies followed different strategies to upgrade their systems.)

 Adding Work Execution To SAP WMS Systems

 More and more DCs are supplementing their SAP ERP or EWM systems with Work Execution or Warehouse Execution Systems that fully optimize, direct, and coordinate the movement of products by people and machines (including autonomous mobile robots, so called AMRs).
 The following examples show two different approaches to adding Work Execution to SAP.

 HD Supply Facilities Maintenance is a division of HD Supply, one of the largest diversified wholesale distributors of industrial supplies in North America.
 HD Supply was planning to implement SAP WM to replace a legacy WMS, but rather than moving to WM-driven picking using RF, they determined that it would be more effective and efficient to roll out SAP WM and a Lucas Work Execution solution for voice picking.